SFU-HiAccel/AutoNTT/README.md

 ## System Requirements

 - **Python 3**: AutoNTT has been extensively tested with Python 3.6.9.
 - **[TAPA](https://github.com/UCLA-VAST/tapa)/[Pasta](https://github.com/SFU-HiAccel/pasta)**: AutoNTT designs are developed using the TAPA framework for task-parallel programming.
 Users can either [install TAPA](https://tapa.readthedocs.io/en/main/user/installation.html) or [install Pasta](https://github.com/SFU-HiAccel/pasta#installation), which is an extension of TAPA.
-AutoNTT has been extensively tested with TAPA version 0.0.20240104.2.
+AutoNTT has been extensively tested with Pasta version 0.0.20240104.2.
 - **AMD/Xilinx Tools**: TAPA relies on AMD/Xilinx Vitis and Vivado.
 AutoNTT has been tested with Vitis and Vivado version 2023.2.

-**Note**: TAPA/Pasta, Vitis, and Vivado are **only required** when:
-1. A custom reduction method is passed to the automation framework.
-2. You plan to build and run the generated HLS design.

-These tools are **not required** for design space exploration (DSE) and code generation using default reduction methods.

 ---